 - Career opportunities

-Leeds is the UK’s second centre of banking so you will find lots of opportunities for relevant work experience.
-We expect a majority of our graduates will go on to pursue a successful career in retail or investment banking or a more general finance role in the City or industry.
+Leeds has been named a Financial Centre of Excellence by the UKTI so you will find lots of opportunities for relevant work experience.
+We expect a majority of our graduates to go on to pursue a successful career in retail or investment banking or a more general finance role in the City or industry.
 However, graduates will also be well prepared for a career in accountancy or a more general management role.

 Find out more about Careers and Employability in Leeds University Business School